blin/ponish/manual/part-2.md

 not exist.

-All I can say for certain is that my belief in an afterlife has been reaffirmed and I hope you faggots tone down the &gt;you will never x thanks to my experience.
+All I can say for certain is that my belief in an afterlife has been reaffirmed and I hope you faggots tone down the \>you will never x thanks to my experience.